You Can Install WordPress using Bluehost in 5 Minutes

 After you choose your domain you will be asked to fill in Your Account Info

-You will need to use a credit card to do this.
+Take out your credit card.
 The price is stated as monthly but you will be asked to pay for 1 year all at once.
 Bluehost hosting is very inexpensive though and it’s a business expense that you can write off.
 If you’re just starting out you may only want to purchase one year of hosting and see how it goes.
-However, you will save quite a bit of money if you order a 3 year package.
+However, you will save quite a bit of money if you order a 3-year package.

 Choose a password

 You will then be asked to choose a password.
 Bluehost will help you with your password strength.
 If you choose upper and lowercase letters, some numbers and a symbol, you are usually fine.
 Overall, you will need 8 characters.

 When you click CREATE YOUR PASSWORD, Bluehost will take you to a password generator page.
 Enter your password there.

 Step Five – Login to Your New Account

 I hope you wrote down your domain name and password and are storing it someplace safe.
 Your password is case sensitive so write or type it correctly.
 When logging in, your domain name should look like mydomain.com (insert your own domain name) and enter your password.